tayganr/DataOps/labs/lab-postman-collection.md

-# Postman Collection
+# Lab 2 - Postman Collection
 In this lab, we will create a collection of HTTP requests using Postman.
 These requests will demonstrate the full suite of methods available within the Form Recognizer service.
-For more details, check out the [API Reference](https://aka.ms/form-recognizer/api).
+For more details on the Form Recognizer API, check out the [API Reference](https://aka.ms/form-recognizer/api).

 ## Table of Contents
    [Step 1 - Train Model](#step-1---train-model)